2024-25 Edition

 Nancy A. Da Silva, Ph.D.
 California Institute of Technology, Professor of Chemical and Biomolecular Engineering; Biomedical Engineering (molecular biotechnology, metabolic engineering and synthetic biology, eukaryotic expression systems, biorenewable chemicals)

 Alon A. Gorodetsky, Ph.D.
-California Institute of Technology, Associate Professor of Chemical and Biomolecular Engineering; Chemistry; Materials Science and Engineering (cephalopods, adaptive materials, camouflage, bioelectronics)
+California Institute of Technology, Associate Professor of Chemical and Biomolecular Engineering; Materials Science and Engineering (cephalopods, adaptive materials, camouflage, bioelectronics)

 Ryan Hayes, Ph.D.
 Rice University, Assistant Professor of Chemical and Biomolecular Engineering (computational protein engineering, therapeutics, biocatalysis, drug design, molecular simulation)